College of Design, Architecture, Art, and Planning

 • In 2017, Metropolis magazine recognized the School of Design as one of eight schools “going above and beyond” in terms of diversity and inclusion.

-• In the most recent DesignIntelligence survey of the nation’s employers who hire Architecture and Design graduates, those employers rank DAAP’s undergraduate Industrial Design program #2 nationally.
+• In recent DesignIntelligence surveys of the nation’s employers who hire Architecture and Design graduates, those employers rank DAAP’s undergraduate Industrial Design program #2 nationally.
 The graduate Industrial Design program is ranked #4 nationally.

-• Surveyed employers also ranked the College’s Interior Design program #6 and the graduate Architecture program #14.
-In its survey of Interior Design deans, UC’s program was the #1 “most admired undergraduate interior design program.”
+• Surveyed employers also ranked the College’s Interior Design program #4 and the graduate Architecture program #17.
+In its survey of Interior Design deans, UC’s program was the #1 “most admired undergraduate Interior Design program.”

 • In 2013, Business Insider ranked the 25 best design schools in the world.
 Art directors, product designers, and other design professionals rated DAAP #3 in the world as a school that “is best suited to get you the design job you want.”
 The College was the top-ranked public university in that category.